Wind Wolves Preserve

 - Best season: November – May (8am – 5pm)

 - USGS topo maps: Eagle Rest Peak

-- More information: Wildlands Conservancy page here; Yelp page here; TV report about the preserve here; trip report here; Everytrail report here
+- More information: Wildlands Conservancy page here; Yelp page here; Trip Advisor page here; trip report here; All Trails report (slightly different route) here

 - Rating: 8

 The Wildlands Conservancy is known for the properties it oversees on the eastern slope of the San Bernardino Mountains such as Mission Creek and Whitewater Canyon.
 However, they also operate this large preserve south of Bakersfield, located in the transitional zone between the San Emigdio Mountains and the Central Valley.
 The preserve is about a two hour drive from downtown L.A. and just over an hour from the Santa Clarita Valley.
 It could loosely be described as Chino Hills State Park on steroids, weighing in at an impressive 93,000 acres.
 The rolling terrain of San Emigdio Canyon resembles that of Chino Hills State Park but the preserve also includes the forested slopes of the taller mountains, providing runoff for a seasonal stream and waterfall.